 #10: Stovetop Oven by Omnia

 I first discovered the Omnia oven while working an Overland Expo.
 This is the one product I actually bought, and fell in love with immediately.
 It is so easy to bake muffins, biscuits, bread, veggies… anything you’d put in an oven, right on your stovetop.
-And, they will give you a 10% discount if you shop through my link!
+Shop all Omnia Here!

 #11: Extra Long Lighter